Annual Recurring Revenue (ARR) Calculator

 • Any business with long-term service contracts or memberships

-Crucially, ARR focuses only on the predictable, recurring components of your revenue.
+ARR only counts the predictable, recurring components of your revenue.
 It provides a clear, long-term view of your company’s financial health by excluding all one-time fees, such as setup charges, one-off projects, consulting hours, or hardware sales.

 While our ARR calculator above provides an instant answer, it’s helpful to understand the simple formulas behind it.